mdozmorov/HiC_tools/README.md

 # A collection of tools and papers related to Hi-C data analysis

-Tools in each section are being resorted newest on top (previously, alphabetically).
-Related repositories: https://github.com/mdozmorov/HiC_data, https://github.com/mdozmorov/scHiC_notes.
+Tools in each section are being resorted newest on top.
+Related repositories: [HiC_data](https://github.com/mdozmorov/HiC_data), [scHiC_notes](https://github.com/mdozmorov/scHiC_notes).
 Issues and/or Pull requests to add other data are welcome!

 # Table of content